grussdorian/quadruped/README.md

   brown \rightarrow ground
 $$

-All the servos should be connected to the [PCB](https://github.com/stanfordroboticsclub/Pupper-Raspi-PDB/), whcich is connected to the Raspberry Pi.
+All the servos should be connected to the [PCB](https://github.com/stanfordroboticsclub/Pupper-Raspi-PDB/), which is connected to the Raspberry Pi.
 The PCB is well marked and the signal side of the connector should face the GPIO headers.

 ![Connection](/img/body7pre.jpg)
 The pigtail connector (Big wire on the right) is connected to the battery powering 7.4 volts and that power is converted to 5 volts using a voltage converter on the left.
 The output of the voltage converter _should_ be 5 Volts which directly plugs in our PCB where it is marked +5 volts and ground.